Why choose Level 3 sport?

 The course is delivered over two years through a combination of practical sessions, classroom-based theory, independent research, and assignment-based learning.
 Students complete four units – three mandatory and one optional – that explore real-world sport, health, and fitness contexts.

-1: Anatomy and physiology | Structure and function of the body systems and how they relate to sport |
+- Anatomy and physiology – understanding the structure and function of the body systems and how they relate to sport

-2: Fitness training and programming for health, sport and wellbeing | Exploring lifestyle factors, fitness assessments, and creating training plans |
+- Fitness training and programming for health, sport and wellbeing – exploring lifestyle factors, fitness assessments, and creating training plans

-3: Professional development in the sports industry | Investigating career pathways, personal skills audits, and development plans |
+- Professional development in the sports industry – investigating career pathways, conducting personal skills audits, and developing personal development plans

 Assessment